 Students using a VA education benefit for the first time at Central Piedmont:

 Your Central Piedmont VA file must be complete for eligibility to use VA Education benefits.
-All students must attend the VA Annual Certification Workshop and follow the steps below to request certification:
+You must attend a Veterans Affairs Education Benefits Workshop and follow these steps to request certification:

 - Apply for your benefit.

 - Complete the application steps for admission to Central Piedmont Community College

 - Submit a copy of the following documents to Records

 - Member-4 or Service-2 of your DD214 (Certificate of Release or Discharge from Active Duty)